acruz111/MASTERETH/PEC3/marathon/avoiding_common_attacks.md

 If a balance reaches the maximum uint value (2^256) it will circle back to zero.

-In this project, uint are used to increment the total amount of the price to be paid to the winner of the race.
+In this project, uint are used to increment the total amount of the prize to be paid to the winner of the race.
 Calculation made in enrollRunner() function.
 It would be necessary to implement a Math Library.

 ## DoS with (Unexpected) revert